West Ham Stadium: Football

 To fill the stadium on weekends a football team, Thames Association FC, was founded.
 After two years in the Southern Football League, Thames were elected to the Football League Third Division South in 1930, replacing Merthyr Town.
-The stadium could hold 120,000, but Thames shared a catchment area with Charlton Athletic, Clapton Orient, Millwall and West Ham United so it had trouble attracting crowds and created the lowest recorded attendance in Football League history when just 469 people turned up to watch Thames take on Luton Town on 6 December 1930.
+The stadium could hold 120,000, but Thames shared a catchment area with Charlton Athletic, Clapton Orient, Millwall and West Ham United so it had difficulty attracting crowds and created the lowest recorded attendance in Football League history when just 469 people turned up to watch Thames take on Luton Town on 6 December 1930.
 Thames only stayed two seasons in the football league, coming 20th and 22nd out of 22 teams during their brief stay.
 They resigned from the Football League in May 1932 after finishing bottom and were dissolved soon afterwards.
 They were replaced by Aldershot in 1933.

-In his book One Day I'll Lose My Trousers, Pete Murray, a 60s and 70s English disc jockey, recalls times he watched Thames A.F.C with his uncle Bill Reece, who had a small bus company and was one of the directors of Thames.
-Murray states that he lived at the Nottingham Arms in Plaistow close to the Custom House Stadium.
+In his 1975 book One Day I'll Lose My Trousers, Pete Murray, an English disc jockey, recalls times he watched Thames A.F.C with his uncle Bill Reece, who had a small bus company and was one of the directors of Thames.
+Murray states that he lived at the Nottingham Arms in Plaistow, close to the Custom House Stadium.